SysKitTeam/docs-point/point-collaborators/access-review.md

 ![Review Summary Report](../.gitbook/assets/access-review\_review-summary.png)

-## Expired Reviews
+## Overdue Reviews

 After ten days, the Access Review cycle ends.

-SysKit Point automatically changes the status of all uncompleted site reviews to **Expired**.
+SysKit Point automatically changes the status of all uncompleted site reviews to **Active**.

 They can be found on the **Access Review** task screen.

 ![Access Review - Expired](../.gitbook/assets/access-review\_expired-reviews.png)

-After the Access Review is completed, expired tasks can no longer be finalized.
+After the Access Review task is overdue, the following can be done:

-With that, **the first Access Review cycle is concluded**.
+  * **Owners can still resolve tasks** for all policies
+  * **Collaborators** can find the task under Active tasks in their My Tasks section, but it will show as expired

 The Access Review cycle will repeat based on the schedule defined by the SysKit Point Admin or when manually requested.